Centennial smart stores and micro markets for high-expectation properties.

 What footprint usually makes the most sense in Centennial?

-The question in Centennial is usually not whether a property needs a separate vendor for each format.
-It is whether the building should start with compact smart vending machines, move into a larger smart store, or open a fuller micro market.
+The question in Centennial is usually whether the building should use a compact smart-store setup, a larger smart-store setup, or a fuller micro market.

 - Smart stores are a good fit for Centennial properties that want a stronger hospitality or workplace experience in a managed format.